moonandart/AFI_Project2/README.md

 ---

-# 🇮🇩 Liputan6 Summarization Project — IndoBERT2BERT Fine-tuning (Google Colab T4)
+# Liputan6 Summarization Project — IndoBERT2BERT Fine-tuning

 End-to-end pipeline for Indonesian **news summarization** using the **Liputan6 dataset** and **BERT2BERT model fine-tuning** on Google Colab (T4 GPU).
 This repository consists of **three stages**, each represented by a Google Colab notebook: